Legit4K/phantom/README.md

 Makes hosted Bedrock/MCPE servers show up as LAN servers, specifically for consoles.

-You can now play on remote servers (not Realms!) on your Xbox and PS4 with friends.

-It's like having a LAN server that's not actually there, spooky.
+You can use this to play 4B4T+ on XBOX & PS4!

 ## Installing